TodMcChesney/code-scribe-website/README.md

 ```$ gulp```

-This task spins up a localhost server, and watches all files for changes
+This task spins up a localhost server, compiles the Sass to prefixed CSS
-.
-BrowserSync automatically opens the index.html page and refreshes
+and watches all files for changes.
+BrowserSync automatically opens the
-the site after any changes are saved.
+index.html page and refreshes the site after any changes are saved.

 ### Building Production Code